Food Poisoning or 2023 Stomach Flu?

 Most people recover from food poisoning and the stomach flu and never actually know which one occurred.
 The most important thing to do when you think that you have food poisoning or stomach flu is to drink plenty of fluids and make sure symptoms subside.
 Always contact your doctor if you believe that symptoms are getting more severe because they might require medical attention.

 Need to speak with a doctor?
-Ochsner Anywhere Care offers immediate access to a healthcare provider from your smartphone, tablet or computer.
+Ochsner Connected Anywhere offers immediate access to a healthcare provider from your smartphone, tablet or computer.
 Start your video visit here.